Doctor of Philosophy in Aerospace Engineering and Mechanics

 Curricular Requirements

 The PhD degree can be earned by completing 42 hours of coursework, 18 hours of dissertation research, and a committee approved dissertation that includes an oral defense and written document.
 Students must complete and earn a grade of B or higher in two core courses from the table below, one from each core designation: Mechanics and Mathematics.
-Students must also complete an additional Mathematics course from the table or approved by their Research Advisor or the Associate Department Head-Graduate Programs, completing a total of nine hours of core coursework.
+Students must also complete an additional Mathematics course from the table or approved by their Research Advisor, Associate Department Head - Graduate Programs, or the Graduate Program Coordinator, completing a total of nine hours of core coursework.

 Of the 42 coursework hours, at least 21 must have AEM designation.
 Elective coursework must be approved by the Research Advisor.
 A 3.0 GPA for coursework is required.